A Quick Guide to the Korean Language

 This means that all syllables receive equal stress and are spoken with flat intonation.

-Korean may sound somewhat robotic to English-speakers.
+Korean might sound somewhat robotic to English-speakers.

 22. Critical Typos